real-tesco/Multi-Step-Reasoning/README.md

 ```

 ## Data
-The pre-processed data, index files and checkpoints are available for download so it is easier to get started.
-They can be downloaded from [here](http://google.com).
+The pre-processed data, index files and checkpoints are available for download at our institute server so it is easier to get started.
+To get access just get in touch with us.
+Otherwise all used data can be generated using the preprocessing scripts.
 After un-taring, you will find a data directory containing all the data with the following structure:
 ```
 embeddings/ -- containing the calculated embeddings in chunks (*.npy files)